Tuesday, February 10, 2026

 Buyer regret doesn’t usually come from missing one feature.
 It comes from choosing a system that looked good in the room but then doesn’t fit your team once real work starts.

-Questions to ask in a complaint software demo
+Questions to ask in a complaint management software demo

 Can we change complaint workflows without raising a dev ticket?